Own a Blog? Why Turn It Into a Business?

 If you have some design ability, just try creating something simple but attractive, with clear catagories and easy navigation.
 Remember that you are building it with the reader in mind, so approach it from the point of view of a visitor.
 Is the site user friendly?
 Easy on the eyes?
 Professional?

 Creating a brand and marketing your business is just as important when creating a successful blog.
 Register a domain name, make sure your content is something really special, and start putting yourself out there.
-Establish affiliations with other blogs, try guest blogging on different sites, create advertiser links and start giving more than you say you can.
+Establish affiliations with other blogs, try guest blogging on different sites, create business profiles around the web.
 Aim high but promise low…that is the trick of balancing what you can do versus what people think you can do.
 You always want to overshoot their expectations, as that will set you apart.

 Always remain consistent when operating a blog.
 Update regularly, keep the same quality of content, and when you hire other writers make sure they uphold the standard your readers have come to expect.
 Never allow yourself to slip, or you could find yourself losing visitors.
 Which, in business terms, means you will be losing customers.